 Dates to remember:

-- 6th June – Edexcel English Language Paper 1 examination
+- TBC – Edexcel English Language Paper 1 examination

-- 12th June- Edexcel English Language Paper 2 examination
+- TBC- Edexcel English Language Paper 2 examination

 We hope that whilst supporting students to achieve in these examinations we also prepare them for life beyond school, equipping them with the skills and abilities they will need to succeed.